Market Segmentation Process

-So far now you have identified and selected the target market and launched the marketing program, in the last stage of the segmentation process is to evaluate the performance of your segmentation strategy.
+So far you have identified and selected the target market and launched the marketing program, in The last stage of the segmentation process is to evaluate the performance of your segmentation strategy.

 Make a review of your segmentation process whether it met your expectations or not.
 If it is met your company’s objective.
 Great.
 And, if not make changes in the strategy and optimize it.